Golf's Majors

 The Open Championship

-Course: Royal Troon, Scotland
+Course: Royal Birkdale

 Known for: being the oldest major championship, the winner getting the trophy called the Claret Jug, pot bunkers and unpredictable weather